Join the Society

 What standard of playing do I need to be at?

 We try to be as flexible as we can in accommodating a range of playing abilities.
-For the Senior Orchestra, as a rough guide you will probably find it more comfortable if you are roughly equivalent to Grade 3 as a minimum.
-Don’t be intimidated though, we try to accommodate improvers and often you’ll find that simpler musical options are available in our sets for less confident players.
+For the Senior Orchestra, as a rough guide you will probably find it more comfortable if you are equivalent to Grade 3 as a minimum.
+Don’t be intimidated though, we look to accommodate improvers and often you’ll find that simpler musical options are available in our sets for less confident players.

 Recent experience isn’t a requirement – many of our members have joined to revive old skills after a long period of not playing or have taken up playing in recent years and are looking to put their new skills to use for the first time.
 Experience of traditional Scottish music isn’t a requirement either.